Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 2/Cybersecurity/Kill me.md

 git.io 1
 link.co 1
 1

+webnovel is the website of purchase, it is only referenced Stripe is the handler of transaction activity

 Concerning or Unclear Domains
 • bit.ly - URL shortener, purpose unclear.
 • b.stripecdn.com - Serves third-party scripts, could embed trackers.